 - You may not be able to achieve the desired results using the flash if the subject is too close or too far away. - The flash takes anywhere from a few seconds to as long as 5 seconds to attain full charge after being fired.
-The actual time required depends on the battery level, temperature, and other conditions. - The flash does not fire during movie recording. - The flash unit may not be able to charge when camera battery power is low.
+The actual time required depends on the battery level, temperature, and other conditions. - The flash unit may not be able to charge when camera battery power is low.
 If this happens, the flash will not fire properly and you will not be able to obtain the desired exposure.
 Be sure to charge the camera's battery as soon as possible when power goes low.